datopian/flowershow/site/content/docs/syntax.md

 ## Obsidian internal links

-Wiki links are hyperlinks which give one click access to other pages on the site.
+Wiki links are hyperlinks that give one-click access to other pages on the site.
 These are usually denoted with double square brackets `[[some_page]]` and Obsidian would generate the reference to that page automatically.

-Flowershow will convert internal links to html `a` tags, with their `href` attributes pointing to the location referenced by original internal links.
+Flowershow will convert internal links to HTML `a` tags, with their `href` attributes pointing to the location referenced by original internal links.

 ### Internal link types
 **Currently supported by Flowershow:**